dplanitzer/Serena/README.md

 The boot file system is currently RAM-based.
 The ROM contains a disk image which is created with the diskimage tool and which serves as a template for the RAM disk.
 This ROM disk image is copied to RAM at boot time.

-A simple shell exists at this point, which allows you to navigate and list the content of directories in the file system.
+A simple shell exists at this point, which allows you to launch executables, navigate and list the content of directories in the file system.
 There is also a kernel unit test rig to test various kernel APIs and kernel functionality.

 Finally, the beginnings of a system call library (libsystem) and a mostly complete implementation of a C99 standard C library exists plus the very beginnings of a standard C math library.